KDNT/p2pool-worldcoin-old/README.md

-Modified p2pool-13.3 to run with Digitalcoin, Worldcoin, and Craftcoin.
+Modified p2pool-13.3 to run with Digitalcoin, Worldcoin, Craftcoin, and Casinocoin.

 Donations
 -------------------------